Fio Maravilha

-João Batista de Sales (born January 19, 1945 in Conselheiro Pena, Minas Gerais), better known as Fio Maravilha, is a former Brazilian football player.
+João Batista de Sales (born January 19, 1945, in Conselheiro Pena, Minas Gerais), better known as Fio Maravilha, is a former Brazilian football player.
 In Brazil he played for Flamengo, Paysandu Sport Club, CEUB, Desportiva and São Cristóvão.
 Later he moved to the United States, where he played for the New York Eagles, the Montebello Panthers, and the San Francisco Mercury.

+Biography

 He is perhaps most famous for the hit single "Fio Maravilha" that was written about him in 1972 by Jorge Ben (later known as Jorge Ben Jor).
 The musician attended a friendly game between Flamengo and Benfica at Maracanã.
 Fio was left out of Flamengo's starting lineup by coach Mário Zagallo, but after a chorus of fans demanded that he play, he was brought in as a substitute.
 After 33 minutes in the second half he scored the goal ("the goal of an angel") that was immortalized in the song: